LouisCharton/Hackathon-2024/README.md

-# Hackathon 2024 - Submission of Group *// HEINERCV //*
+# Hackathon 2024 - Submission of Group *HEINERCV*

 Team members:
-- // Robert Knobloch //
+- Robert Knobloch
-- // Louis Charton //
+- Louis Charton

 ## Description
 The solution approach is 100% knowledge based, as the data seemed to unreliable (noisy, bad resolution) for pretrained models